sithmel/occamsrazor.js/README.md

 })
 ```
 This should sort by the first argument (assuming is a number), from the smallest.
+The comparator works in a special way when returning 0 (items with same priority): it doesn't proceed on storing the new event.
+You can use this special behaviour to remove duplicated events in the queue.

 Function registry API
 =====================